pd3v/fluX.js/README.md

 A javascript engine for generative music in the browser.
 Check it out "in action" ➫ https://pd3v.github.io/

 ## How to use it
-Add references into your website project,
+Add the following references to your website project,

 ```javascript